-Hence, we analyse a way to encode the high dimensional labeled data coming from measurements of 2 qubit states, that corresponds to density matrices with 15 parameters, into a lower-dimensional representation which we call latent space.
-We deal with this problem through a Neural Network architecture called a $\beta$-Variational Autoencoder~\cite{higgins2017BVAE} which is used as a tool to distinguish between entangled and separable states.
+Specifically, we analyze a method to encode the high dimensional labeled data coming from measurements of 2 qubit states, that corresponds to density matrices with 15 parameters, into a lower-dimensional representation which we call latent space.
+We deal with this problem through a Neural Network architecture that is similar to the so called a $\beta$-Variational Autoencoder~\cite{higgins2017BVAE} which is used as a tool to distinguish between entangled and separable states.

 In section~\ref{Sec: Data} we explain how we simulated and labelled the data.
-In section~\ref{Sec: Model} we explain how to use the $\beta$-Variational Autoencoder architecture for our problem and specify the loss function used.
-We discuss and show the results of the model in section~\ref{Sec:Results + Discussion} and we finish with our conclusions and future works on section~\ref{Sec: Conclusion}.
+In section~\ref{Sec: Model} we detail how to use the $\beta$-Variational Autoencoder architecture for our problem and specify the loss function used.
+We discuss and show the results of the model in section~\ref{Sec:Results + Discussion}, and we finish with our conclusions and future works on section~\ref{Sec: Conclusion}.